oschoudhury/linuxprivchecker/README.md

-# `linuxprivchecker.py` --- A Linux Privilege Escalation Checker for Python 2.7 and 3.x
+# A Linux Privilege Escalation Checker for Python 3.3+

 ## Summary
-This script is intended to be executed locally on a Linux machine, with a Python version of 2.7 or 3.x, to enumerate basic system info and search for common privilege escalation vectors.
-Currently at version 2.
+This script is intended to be executed locally on a Linux machine, with a Python version of 3.3 or higher, to enumerate basic system info and search for common privilege escalation vectors.
+An older version of this script used to run on Python 2.7 too, if you need that script check out <https://github.com/oschoudhury/linuxprivchecker/tree/fdee66c>.
+Python 2.7 support is dropped in favor of features in Python 3 that reduce erronous system commands.

 ## Warning and Disclaimer
 This script comes as-is with no promise of functionality or accuracy.
 Only use this script after you understand what every line in the script does.
 Only run this script on machines you have permission to access, and where you have permission to access any account, files and folders for that particular machine.
 Check that you are compliant with the laws and regulations that apply in your place of residence, before attempting to run this script.
 This script is noisy by design and can therefore raise alarm bells.
 If you don't want this, don't run it.

 ## Usage
 This script will enumerate the following information for possible privilege escalation avenues: